ctdgc/ctdgc.github.io/README.md

-Welcome to the landing page of the Central Texas Disc Golf Community (CTDGC)!
-We bring together disc golfers of all skill levels across Central Texas to connect, discuss, and share experiences.
+Welcome to the landing page of the Central Texas Disc Golf (CTDG) Discord!
+We bring together disc golfers of all skill levels across Central Texas to connect and converse off the courese.

-Our purpose is to foster a thriving disc golf community where you can meet fellow golfers, engage in insightful conversations, stay updated on news and events, and grow together.
+Our purpose is to foster a thriving disc golf community where you can meet fellow golfers, engage in conversations, and stay updated on news and events.

 # Community Platform
-Discord is a communication platform that combines text, voice, and video chat for seamless community interactions.
-It's chosen by disc golf communities for its user-friendly interface, focus on community engagement, and versatile communication options.
+Discord is a communication platform that combines text, voice, and video chat for community interactions.
+It's chosen by disc golfers for its user-friendly interface, focus on community engagement, and versatile communication options.
 You can access our community through the Discord mobile app, desktop application, or any web browser.

 Discord offers: